open-mmlab/mmsegmentation/projects/medical/2d_image/fundus_photography/retinacheck/README.md

-# RetinaCheck
+# IOSTAR Retinal Vessel Segmentation

 ## Description

-This project support **`RetinaCheck`**, and the dataset used in this project can be downloaded from [here](http://www.retinacheck.org/download-iostar-retinal-vessel-segmentation-dataset).
+This project support **`IOSTAR Retinal Vessel Segmentation`**, and the dataset used in this project can be downloaded from [here](http://www.retinacheck.org/download-iostar-retinal-vessel-segmentation-dataset).

 ### Dataset Overview